dQw4w9WgXcQ/osrs-pathfinder/README.md

 Pathfinding is done in two stages.
 First, a link path is found using Dijkstra's.
 Then, tile paths are found connecting links using A*.

 In the image below, cyan lines represent the link path, while blue lines represent the tile path.
+The colored areas represent "Components", which are islands of contiguous tiles connected by links.

 Links are doors, stairs, ships, and other shortcuts.
-"Components" are islands of contiguous tiles connected by links ( shown as colored areas in the image below).
 During graph generation, Distances between links (through components) are calculated to create the weighted Dijkstra's graph.
 An edge is added from each link to all other links in the same component.

 This design was chosen for performance, caching, and replication.